Tell us a little about your current role: your title, the company you work at, and generally what sort of work does your team do?

 How do you keep in touch with how things really work as you spend less time on hands-on development?

-I try to have at least a couple of days a week where I can code.
-Additionally, I work closely with other engineers on my teams and we continuously learn from each other.
+While I was a PTL, I had a least a couple of days a week where I got code.
+I worked closely with other engineers on my teams and we continuously learn from each other.

-Developer productivity also organises a Stripe-wide engineer survey, where we are looking to find what are the biggest things keeping our engineers from being productive: maybe there’s some tool that became slow since the last survey or some use case that had a user base grow that’s not well supported.
+In my role, it's highly important to understand needs of customers.
+One helpful resource for that is the Stripe-wide engineer survey that Developer Productivity group organises, where we are looking to find what are the biggest things keeping our engineers from being productive: maybe there’s some tool that became slow since the last survey or some use case that had a user base grow that’s not well supported.
 While this survey rarely finds things that we weren’t aware of, it’s a great tool for relative prioritization: we can compare how many people complain about things and prioritize them accordingly.

 - What are you working on?

 This became a great tool in two ways: 1) connecting me to my users, helping discover their needs; 2) helping mitigate unhappiness of teams that aren’t yet supported by having a discussion similar to: “yes, I agree we could help you by doing X, now, lets together look on what we should stop doing to create space for this,” where a person would frequently discover that, while they would like us to address their pain point, they don't want it addressed at cost of us deprioritizing our current projects.